22 Boston Historical Sites to Visit and Hotels Around

 21. Boston National Historical Park

-However, the Boston National Historical Park is more than just a group of sites.
+However, the Boston National Historical Park is more than just a group of Boston historical sites.
 It also provides educational programs, ranger-guided activities and tours.
 The daily schedule is continually being updated to include informative talks, hands-on exhibits and other immersive experiences.
 Nestled right among the sites of Boston National Historical Park, the award-winning Kimpton Onyx Hotel offers boutique accommodation and attentive staff who treat guests like family.

 22. Harvard Business School Campus